Adi-11/pixelLevelAnimations/readme.md

 ## Development setup

 > Inside each folder simply run html code in any browser
-> in the termial with PWD as current folder run
+> and then in the termial with PWD as current folder run

 ```
 npx tsc -w main.ts